 Capoue cost £9million from Toulouse and looked like a smart buy for Spurs.
 However, the defensive midfielder wasn’t able to establish himself in their starting line-up, making just 36 first-team appearances before joining Watford in 2015.

-He revitalised his career at Vicarage Road, forming a formidable partnership with Abdoulaye Doucoure in midfield, but they were unable to prevent Watford from suffering relegation in 2019-20.
+He revitalised his career at Vicarage Road but was unable to prevent Watford from suffering relegation to the Championship in 2020.

 After signing from Steaua Bucuresti, Chriches impressed during the 2013-14 campaign despite spending most of the season as a back-up player.